vmasc-capabilities-lab/vmasc-va-data-cube-docs/user-docs/index.md

 If you are new to the VMASC Virginia Data Cube, be sure to [sign up](/user-docs/sign-up/) or [request](/user-docs/request-account) an account.

-> Requesting an account is required if you do not have en email that is apart of the VMASC Virginia Data Cube whitelist.
+> Requesting an account is required if you do not have en email that is a part of the VMASC Virginia Data Cube whitelist.
 The following email domains are apart of the VMASC Virginia Data Cube whitelist:
 - odu.edu
 - ama-inc.com
 - jlab.org